TIBCOSoftware/snappydata/docs/aqp_aws.md

 ![Refresh](./Images/aws_refreshstack.png)

 <a id="Stack"></a>
-13. Click on the **Outputs** tab, to view the links (URLs) required for launching Apache Zeppelin, which provides web-based notebooks for data exploration.
+13. Click on the **Outputs** tab, to view the links (URLs) required for launching Apache Zeppelin, which provides web-based notebooks for data exploration. <br>
 	![Public IP](./Images/aws_links.png)

 For more information, refer to the [Apache Zeppelin](#LoggingZeppelin) section or refer to the [Apache Zeppelin documentation](http://zeppelin.apache.org/).

-Note: To stop incurring charges for the instance, you can either terminate the instance or delete the stack.
+>Note: To stop incurring charges for the instance, you can either terminate the instance or delete the stack.
 You cannot connect to or restart an instance after you have terminated it.

 <a id="DeployingClusterScript"></a>
 ##Deploying SnappyData Cloud Cluster on AWS using Scripts##

 ###Prerequisites###
 Before you begin, do the following: